siberianfox/g2wiki/Home.md

 ##Some Clarification on Naming
 It was pretty simple when there was just TinyG, but now there are more options.
 Here's the scheme:
  * TinyG is the Synthetos hardware.
 TinyG v8 is the Xmega based hardware, and v9 is the (first) ARM based hardware.
 Presumably there will be more TinyG variant, including a 5 axis board, expandable Kinen boards and some custom boards.
  * G2 is the ARM code base.
 It is cross platform based on the Motate hardware abstraction layer.
-G2 is written in C++ and is licensed under GPLv2 with the BeRTOS exception
+G2 is written in C++ and is licensed under [GPLv2 with the BeRTOS exception](https://github.com/synthetos/g2/wiki/Licensing).
+We are now making the distinction between the firmware and the hardware as there are a growing number of combinations.
+ * G1.
+I guess that makes the original Xmega code G1.
+The G1 firmware still goes by TinyG on github.
+We have been merging the G1 and G2 code bases as you can see by examining the git branches and the code.
+The plan is to eventually retire G1 and run G2 on the Xmega hardware to continue support for the v8 and earlier TinyG hardware.

 #G2 User Pages
 By and large TinyG2 works identically to TinyG, and most configuration and other questions are handled at the [TinyG wiki](https://github.com/synthetos/TinyG/wiki).
 Here are some pages that are specific to TinyG2.